 12th International Conference on the Applications of Stable Isotope Techniques to Ecological Studies

-The 11.5 International Conference on the Applications of Stable Isotope Techniques to Ecological Studies will be held virtually in 2021, organized by the Inter-University Center for Aquatic Ecosystem Research WasserCluster Lunz in cooperation with the International Atomic Energy Agency (IAEA) in the spring of 2021.
-The conference venue will be held online using the Zoom platform.
+The 12th International Conference on the Applications of Stable Isotope Techniques to Ecological Studies was held from June 6-10, 2022, organized by the Inter-University Center for Aquatic Ecosystem Research WasserCluster Lunz.

 IsoEcol is one of the best scientific meetings for experiencing interactive presentations in a congenial atmosphere where graduate students, professors, and researchers discuss the use and potential of isotopes in the aquatic and terrestrial ecological sciences.